 Our successful project work continued.
-Once again, Home Truths, our analysis of the whole housing market (rather than just house sales) was a key reference document with detailed information presented not just nationally and regionally but for every local authority in the country.
-The analysis, commissioned from Oxford Economics, provides the basis for much of our detailed negotiation with government and others and provides members with the local analysis they require.
-Other projects on planning and environmental efficiency both assisted in setting out the Federation's views and influenced government thinking.
+Home Truths, our analysis of the housing market was again a key reference document with detailed information presented not just nationally and regionally but for every local authority in the country.
+On this occasion it generated unprecedented publicity as regards the shortfall in housing supply and appears to have permanently shifted the level of public debate on the subject.